slatedocs/slate/source/includes/_webhooks.md

   }
 }
 ```
+This is fired when the status of the company registration state changes.

 ## WALLET_CREATED
-This is fired whenever a wallet is created.

 ```json
 {
   "walletId" : "3d9ca033-eb05-459f-9f70-1139d2e2b213",